 The following warnings must appear on all child restraints:

-- DO NOT LEAVE CHILDREN UNATTENDED IN THE CAR.
+- WARNING: DO NOT LEAVE CHILDREN UNATTENDED IN THE CAR

-There are additional warnings required for each particular type of restraint.
+The mandatory standard includes additional warnings required for each particular type of restraint and further information on the size, wording and format of the warning.
 Check Table 6.2 in AS/NZS 1754 for specific additional marking requirements.

 Child restraint packaging must display the relevant warnings as above.